Cauchy Sequences in Fuzzy Metric Spaces and Fixed Point Theorems: Preliminaries

 Then $(X,M_d,*)$ is a (strong) fuzzy metric space; $M_d$ is called the standard fuzzy metric induced by $d$.
-It is interesting to note that the topologies induced by the standard fuzzy metric $M_d$ and the corresponding metric $d$ coincide. \end{exa}
+It is interesting to note that the topologies induced by the standard fuzzy metric $M_d$ and the corresponding metric $d$ coincide.
+(For more information, see \cite{George-Veeramani}.)